jquery/learn.jquery.com/page/events/handling-events.md

 ### Disconnecting Events

-Although all the fun of jQuery occurs in the `.on()` method, it&rsquo;s counterpart is just as important if you want to be a responsible developer. `.off()` cleans up that event binding when you don&rsquo;t need it anymore.
+Although all the fun of jQuery occurs in the `.on()` method, it's counterpart is just as important if you want to be a responsible developer. `.off()` cleans up that event binding when you don't need it anymore.
 Complex user interfaces with lots of event bindings can bog down browser performance, so using the `.off()` method diligently is a best practice to ensure that you only have the event bindings that you need, when you need them.